 Lunch with my mom was a whole new experience.
 I got to see what Nashville looks like when everyone was meeting up at the Opry Mills mall.
 The carousel in the food court was pretty, but there were more people there than at the convention (probably because the SPNNASH family was at the mall with the Nashvillians).

 After lunch we made our way back to Target (don’t judge) and bought something else I had forgotten at home.

 I’m thirty-six and remember things about as well as a toddler being told to pick up their toys.
 I hear you, but it doesn’t compute.
-When you ask me ten minutes later why I’m not picking them up.. well that is probably because I don’t want to.
+When you ask me ten minutes later why I’m not picking them up.. well that is probably because I don’t want to, but I forgot anyway.

 On the second trip to Target I stopped inside and we got Pizza Hut (who knew they had that inside Target?
 I didn’t) and we found WARHEAD WATERMELON ICEE’S!!!

 Call me a weirdo, but I love finding stuff like this that I can’t get at home.
 It was completely worth the nine minute drive on crappy roads to get this.
 I promise it was good.

 Anyway, as exciting (yeah right) as all this sounds Saturday night ended with us hanging in the hotel room because my children could not comprehend the sit outside and hang out policy we had in the 80’s and 90’s when we went to things like this.
 Back then if you weren’t a part of something (like you couldn’t afford a Gold Package) it was okay because you would at least get to see the people in passing if you hung around outside with like-minded people.

 After all, that’s where we found “Looks like Ty, but isn’t” named Blake.